Skip to Content

 11. Minskins Live a Fairly Long Life

-Although the general perception is that dwarf animals and humans live shorter than average lives, this is not always the case.
+Although the general perception is that dwarf animals live shorter than average lives, this is not always the case.
 The Minskin lives an average of 12-14 years, which is not particularly short for a cat.

-12. Health Issues With Minskin Cats
+12. Minskin Health Issues

 With regards to any special care and diet, the Minskin does not require any specific food or supplements.
 A normal balanced cat food diet will suffice for a healthy kitty.